nesubat/Warehouse_app/README.md

 * **Microsoft Excel:** Local installation of Microsoft Excel is strictly required because `xlwings` uses Excel's native engine to render complex grid modifications.
 * **Local Directory:** Run this application strictly from a local directory (e.g., `C:\Warehouse_app`). **Do not run inside cloud-synced folders** (OneDrive, SharePoint, Dropbox), as cloud engines lock newly created Excel files and crash cleanup routines.
 * **Data Hygiene:** The application is built to automatically detect true sheet boundaries.
 However, keeping input files trimmed of unused rows/columns is recommended for maximum processing speed.
+* **Save before generating:** If you used an "Open Excel File" link to inspect or fix a spreadsheet and left it open, the app will automatically force-close that copy (discarding any unsaved changes in it) the moment it needs to take over that file — so make sure you've saved before clicking Generate/Recheck.

 ---